jawahar-shazab/docs/docs/api.md

 DELETE /v1/agentHistory/:agentHistoryId
 ```

-Deletes the history of a specific agent.
+This API deletes the historical records of a specific agent, identified by `agentHistoryId`.
+Use this with caution, as it permanently removes logs associated with the agent, potentially impacting monitoring and troubleshooting.

 ---